Modal Verbs of Deduction

 Do the exercise to perfect your knowledge:

-- There was a lot of noise coming out of neighbour’s house last night.
+- There was a lot of noise coming out of the neighbour’s house last night.
 They __________ (must / have) a party.

 - I can’t find my phone.
-I ________ (might/leave)
+I ________ (might/leave) it somewhere.

 - Nobody is answering the phone.
-They ________ (must/be)
+They ________ (must/be) out.

 - They left a few minutes ago.
 They ______ far. (can’t/be)